TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 Recursion occurs when a function calls itself to solve smaller versions of the same problem.

-Tower of Hanoi, Merge Sort, Strassen's algorithm, the defective-coin search, and the k-sum combination enumeration in Lab-04 are examples of recursive algorithms.
+Tower of Hanoi, Merge Sort, Strassen's algorithm, the defective-coin search, the k-sum combination enumeration in Lab-04, Quick Sort, Quickselect, and Heap Sort's `heapify` routine in Lab-05 are examples of recursive algorithms.

 ---